Unity-Technologies/InputSystem/Packages/com.unity.inputsystem/Documentation~/QuickStartGuide.md

 # Quickstart Guide

 This page has a brief description of how to quickly start using the Input System.
 The Input System has [multiple workflows](Workflows.md) which you might prefer that offer different benefits.
+This quickstart guide shows a workflow which suits most common scenarios.

 First, install the Input System package.
 For information on how to install the new Input System, see [Installation](Installation).